Skip to content

 Understanding the life cycle of each butterfly is the first step to learning how to care for them.
 There are four stages in the life cycle of a butterfly: egg, caterpillar (larvae), chrysalis (pupa) and butterfly.

-3. A caterpillar will shed its skin 4 times, each time entering a new growth phase called an instar.
-A recently hatched caterpillar is in its first instar, and then after it sheds its skin for the first time enters its second instar and so on.
 The spicebush swallowtail caterpillar will continue to eat and grow for 3-4 weeks until it sheds its skin a fifth and final time to pupate into its chrysalis.

 Before shedding its skin a final time, the caterpillar will search for the perfect spot.
 It often wanders away from its food to create a silk pad to attach itself to its surrounding.
-Then it builds a silk thread called a saddle to hang in an upside down J. After hanging this way for 12-24 hours, it will pupate and enter the pupa stage.

-4. The caterpillar will remain in its chrysalis for 10-20 days before eclosing as a butterfly.
-It will emerge from the chrysalis with wet, wrinkled wings that will need to dry out for a couple hours before being released.
-During this time, it will expand its wings by pumping fluid from its abdomen.
-You may notice the fresh butterfly’s abdomen is larger when it first ecloses, and then gets smaller as its wings expand.
+During this time, it expands its wings by pumping fluid from its abdomen.
+You may notice that the fresh butterfly’s abdomen is larger when it first ecloses and then gets smaller as its wings expand.

 Freshly eclosed spicebush swallowtail butterfly resting on a hand.